Why Sleepless Nights Are a Medical Concern — Not Just Stress

 About Dr. Mitali Soni Loya’s Psychiatry & De-Addiction Clinic

-Dr. Mitali Soni Loya, a gold medalist in Psychiatry (MD), is one of Bhopal’s most respected psychiatrists.
-Her clinic offers comprehensive mental health and addiction services with compassion, confidentiality, and professionalism.
+Dr. Mitali Soni Loya holds an MD in Psychiatry with a gold medal and is one of Bhopal’s most trusted mental health specialists.
+Her clinic offers comprehensive psychiatric and de-addiction services with compassion, confidentiality, and clinical excellence.

 • Child and adolescent psychiatry